By Chantae Reden | Published: September 26, 2023 | Updated: March 3, 2026

 For safety reasons, it's best to go to Mermaid Cove with a group.
 Enter the cave during calm ocean conditions.
 The only way to return from the cave is to climb the way you came, which involves a scramble up the rocky ledge.

 Maui, the second-largest island in Hawaii, is rightfully called The Valley Isle thanks to its dramatic ridges and plummeting valleys.
-Venture into its interior and you'll find Maui hidden gems that include a world of waterfalls, then head to the coast and you'll discover sands that range from bright white to volcanic black.
+Venture into its interior and you'll find Maui's hidden gems that include a world of waterfalls, then head to the coast and you'll discover sands that range from bright white to volcanic black.

 When the surge of the ocean funnels into cracks, holes and crevices of volcanic rock along Maui's coastline, it creates spectacular plumes of sea spray.
 Toss on a pair of thick-soled walking shoes, and trek along the craggy shoreline of Wailuku, Maui, to witness the wonder of the Nakalele Blowhole.
 The trail is just over a mile long, beginning at a marked parking lot.
 Once you reach the blowhole, stand back and wait for a surge.
 During strong swells, the blowhole spouts water over 30 feet in the air, and often leaves a rainbow in its mist.
 If you have more than one day in Maui, it's worth planning your trip to the blowhole when the swell is at its peak.

 The Island of Hawaii might as well be synonymous with Hawaiian hidden gems.
 While it's the largest of the Hawaiian islands, the Big Island is relatively unpopulated compared to Oahu.
-From snow-covered volcanic peaks to calm bays that spinner dolphins call home, there are plenty of rarely sought-after beautiful Big Island hidden gems that will bring a little magic to your cruise vacation.
+From snow-covered volcanic peaks to calm bays that spinner dolphins call home, there are plenty of rarely sought-after, beautiful Big Island hidden gems that will bring a little magic to your cruise vacation.

 Tucked in between two cliffs, Pololu Valley is where the forest meets the sea.
 From the top of the trail leading toward Pololu Valley Beach, the ocean often roils in contrast to the valley's quiet stream.
 Humpback whales and spinner dolphins splash on the sea's horizon, caring little about the sea's turbulence.